dhall-lang/dhall-lang/standard/semantics.md

 However, union literals are deprecated in favor of union constructors.

-If a union alternative is non-empty then the corresponding constructor is a function that wraps a value of the appropriate type:
+If a union alternative is non-empty, then the corresponding constructor is a function that wraps a value of the appropriate type:

     Γ ⊢ < x : T | ts… > : c
     ───────────────────────────────────────────
     Γ ⊢ < x : T | ts… >.x : T → < x : T | ts… >

+If a union alternative is empty, then the corresponding constructor's type is the same as the original union type:

+    Γ ⊢ < x | ts… > : c
+    ───────────────────────────────────────────
+    Γ ⊢ < x | ts… >.x : < x : T | ts… >

 A `merge` expression is well-typed if there is a one-to-one correspondence